Table of Contents

 Any Potential Side Effects of Pumpkin Seeds for Dogs?

-Are pumpkin seeds bad for dogs in certain circumstance?
-No, not really.
-There are no direct side effects of giving pumpkin seeds for dogs.
-However, there are some things to keep in mind and a few things to avoid when feeding them to your pup.
+There are no direct side effects of giving pumpkin seeds to dogs.
+However, some things to keep in mind and a few things to avoid when feeding them to your pup.

 Store properly.
 Pumpkin seeds do need to be stored in sealed packages as they become highly toxic as they spoil.
 By using sealed bags, you can save these seeds for up to six months.